dongchany/alloydb/README.md

 Evolve AlloyDB schemas as your requirement evolves.
 You can add new columns and indices without stopping or affecting the on-going operations.

 - __Consistent distributed transactions__
-Think AlloyDB as a single-machine RDBMS.
-You can start a transaction that acrosses multiple machines without worrying about consistency.
+Think of AlloyDB as a single-machine RDBMS.
+You can start a transaction that executes across multiple machines without worrying about consistency.
 AlloyDB makes your application code simple and robust.

 - __Compatible with MySQL protocol__
 Use AlloyDB as MySQL.
 You can replace MySQL with AlloyDB to power your application without changing a single line of code in most cases.

 - __Written in Go__
 Enjoy AlloyDB as much as we love Go.
 We believe Go code is both easy and enjoyable to work with.
-Go makes us improve AlloyDB fast and makes it easy to dive into the codebase.
+Go helps us improve AlloyDB quickly and makes it easy to dive into the codebase.

 - __Multiple storage engine support__
 Power AlloyDB with your most favorite engines.
 AlloyDB supports most of the popular storage engines in single-machine mode.
 You can choose from goleveldb, LevelDB, RocksDB, LMDB, BoltDB and even more to come.